Powerlearnproject/se-day1-assignment-fanelemanyathi/README.md

 Some of the biggest priorities in software engineering include making sure programs work as expected without bias, improving the development process, handling high traffic without slowing down, and keeping data safe with security measures like authentication, authorization, and encryption.

-Identify and describe at least three key milestones in the evolution of software engineering.
+2.Identify and describe at least three key milestones in the evolution of software engineering

 The evolution of software engineering has been shaped by a few key turning points.
 As software systems became bigger and more complex, developers needed better ways to manage them.
 This led to structured programming, modular design, and object-oriented programming (OOP), making code easier to read, maintain, and collaborate on.